natesworks/shelly/README.md

 ## Welcome message

 The welcome message is the message sent when you start the shell.
-To run a command you can use `<command>`.
-Make sure to replace `command` with the actual command.

 **Setting welcome message**